adfolks/opsbrew-doc/pipeline.md

 ## Configure Link

 If you connect a plugin having more than one output, link doesn’t configure automatically.
-For configuring and deleting link, bring cursor on the link and click on it when link becomes dark then you will get a window as shown below.
+For configuring and deleting link, bring cursor on the link and click on it when mouse pointer becomes arrow then you will get a window as shown below.

 ![adding pipeline](_assets/39pipeline.png)